Poetry & Prose

 Another very poetic film shows pre Christian religion in a striking way: "The Fast Runner"- the retelling of an Inuit (Alaska and north) legend.
 The ehtics and morality of this animist, artic culture is strong without any western law.
 The weather makes stong community bonds mandatory!

-Then chek out "Keep on the Left Side of the River" about Papua New Guinea.
+Then check out "Keep on the Left Side of the River" about Papua New Guinea.

-many many documentaries- some from tv, others not-- the one on the Ballet Russe and Altman's on the Chicago ballet, van Cliburn competitions, the Glenn Gould series especially w Bruno Monsaigneon (sp) as editor.
+many, many documentaries- some from tv, others not-- the one on the Ballet Russe and Altman's on the Chicago ballet, van Cliburn competitions, the Glenn Gould series especially w Bruno Monsaigneon (sp) as editor...some of these on tv, of all places- usually a vast wasteland.

-C-Span on weekends- the book channel- very many good authors and panels- HBO's "The Wire" -the only decent show I ever saw on tv (HBO) - and shot in Baltimore!-- except, of course for many things on Public Television- like the National Geographic or Nature series, - (from which I have gotten many poems), arts events.- opera and Lincoln Center ..most of tv seems right wing, therefore, false.
+C-Span on weekends- the book channel- very many good authors and panels- HBO's "The Wire" -the only decent show I ever saw on tv (HBO) - and shot in Baltimore!-- except, of course for many things on Public Television- like the National Geographic or Nature series, - (from which I have gotten many poems) (stuff like climbing Mt.
+Everest), arts events.- opera and Lincoln Center ..most of tv seems right wing, therefore, false.
 Does not report reality- news, for example, will never cover Plowshares actions.
 Just stupid- a wasteland!
 Endless buying...selling.
-Mainstream media is blotto/blech.
+Mainstream media is also blotto/blech.